tgbot-collection/SearchGram/Docker.md

 To get started with SearchGram, you'll need to

-1. obtain your APP_ID and APP_HASH from https://core.telegram.org/,
+1. get your APP_ID and APP_HASH from https://core.telegram.org/,
 2. get your bot token by contacting @BotFather
 3. get your user ID and bot ID by contacting @blog_update_bot.